Carboxylic acid: Occurrence and applications

 Many carboxylic acids are produced industrially on a large scale.
 They are also frequently found in nature.
 Esters of fatty acids are the main components of lipids and polyamides of aminocarboxylic acids are the main components of proteins.

 Carboxylic acids are used in the production of polymers, pharmaceuticals, solvents, and food additives.
 Industrially important carboxylic acids include acetic acid (component of vinegar, precursor to solvents and coatings), acrylic and methacrylic acids (precursors to polymers, adhesives), adipic acid (polymers), citric acid (a flavor and preservative in food and beverages), ethylenediaminetetraacetic acid (chelating agent), fatty acids (coatings), maleic acid (polymers), propionic acid (food preservative), terephthalic acid (polymers).
 Important carboxylate salts are soaps.

 Synthesis

 Industrial routes

-In general, industrial routes to carboxylic acids differ from those used on a smaller scale because they require specialized equipment.
+In contrast to methods used on a laboratory scale, industrial routes to carboxylic acids often require specialized equipment for high pressures and high temperatures.